English at Westminster

 Guided Reading at Westminster Primary Academy:

-In Key Stage 2, we have changed the way we teach guided reading.
-Each year group has been allocated a range of engaging class readers which have been designed to promote the love of reading within the classroom.
+In Key Stage 2, each year group has been allocated a range of engaging class readers which have been designed to promote the love of reading within the classroom.
 These will be used to support guided reading and writing sessions.
 Teachers will also be focussing on comprehension skills with material taken from the ‘Literacy Shed’ in the form of comprehension, music videos and short inspiring videos.
 This reading approach will allow children to improve their understanding and confidence through exciting, diverse and bespoke tasks which meet the needs of all children within our setting.

 Spelling at Westminster Primary Academy: